 A passionate and hyperkinetic performer, Lucy trained at the University of Waterloo, simultaneously gearing for careers in dance and music performance, and earning a Joint Honours BA in Dance and Music, the singular degree of this kind ever awarded by the university.
-In 2003 Lucy obtained a Master of Arts degree from the University of Toronto.
+In 2003 Lucy obtained a Master of Arts degree in History from the University of Toronto.
 She is currently studying philosophy through Oxford University's continuing education program.

-As a freelance artist in dance and theatre, Lucy has been fortunate to work with noted Canadian companies Fujiwara Dance Inventions, Chartier Danse, Anandam Dance, Free Flow Dance Theatre Company, Sashar Zarif Dance, Little Pear Garden Collective, Puppetmongers Theatre, Volcano Theatre and Theatre Passe Muraille, and to dance in the works of William Yong, Allison Cummings and Angela Blumberg among others.
-She performed with Theatre Rusticle from 2001-2017.
-Lucy is a two-time recipient of a Chalmers Fellowship, administered by the Ontario Arts Council.
+As a freelance artist in dance and theatre, Lucy has been fortunate to work with noted Canadian companies Fujiwara Dance Inventions, Chartier Danse, Anandam Dance, Free Flow Dance Theatre Company, Sashar Zarif Dance, Little Pear Garden Collective, Puppetmongers Theatre, and Theatre Passe Muraille, and to dance in the works of William Yong, Martha Hart, Allison Cummings and Angela Blumberg among others.
+She was a regular performer with Theatre Rusticle from 2001-2017.

-An avid bird watcher, an astrophysics enthusiast, a conservationist and a bookworm, Lucy lives happily in west-end Toronto with her amazing husband and son and two feral cats in a magical neighbourhood full of coyotes and old treesin Tkaronto/Toronto.
+An avid bird watcher, a singer-songwriter, an astrophysics enthusiast, an environmentalist and a bookworm, Lucy lives with her husband and son and two feral cats in a magical neighbourhood full of coyotes and old treesin Tkaronto/Toronto.